TGHI/pislice/README.md

-piSlice - The simple, responsive template for [Joomla]!
+piSlice - The simple, responsive template for [Joomla!]
 3.x
 --------------
 The goal of piSlice is to provide a clean, simple template that can be used standalone or as the building blocks of your next template. piSlice is also intended to showcase the new features of Joomla!
 3.0+ such as the inclusion of [bootstrap] and [jQuery].